-Musselburgh: View south over Musselburgh station on 27 June 2010.
-From left to right are the bridge carrying Whitehill Farm Road over the ECML, the access stairs to the down platform and station car park, the plate girder bridge that once spanned the goods lines to Niddrie West and, in the background, Queen Margaret University campus.
+Musselburgh: View south west over Musselburgh station on 27 June 2010.
+From left to right are the bridge carrying Whitehill Farm Road over the ECML, the access stairs to the down platform and station car park, the plate girder bridge that once spanned the goods lines to Wanton Walls Junction and, in the background, Queen Margaret University campus.

 Bathgate Upper: 66162 slowly passes over the level crossing located to the east of the former Bathgate Upper station.
 The new station can be seen in the background.
 This ballast train halted after crossing to await instructions.

 Airdrie: Development continues at Airdrie with the eastbound sleepers now in place and footbridge more complete.

 Armadale: Both tracks are now laid at the new Armadale station.
 View looks east.
 [See image 29571] for the same view in 1988.

 Wanton Walls Junction: View east on 27 June 2010 along the route of the direct goods lines that ran between Niddrie West (behind camera) and the ECML.
 The location is around 250m short of the former Wanton Walls Junction where the Lothian Lines route from Leith and Portobello came in from the left.
 The old footbridge seen here just to the north of Newcraighall village has long been out of use with the right of way having reverted to the original footpath seen crossing the trackbed in the foreground.